 JTurbo's modular architecture scales from small edge data centers to the largest hyperscale campuses.
 Multiple liquefaction trains can be deployed in parallel, each independently operable — providing N+1 redundancy at the fuel production level.

-Blue/green H₂ export, LNG capacity expansion
+Blue/green H₂ export; LNG capacity expansion; behind-the-meter power infrastructure.

-Green H₂ export hub, renewable energy storage
+Green H₂ export hub; renewable energy storage; distributed LNG for industrial applications.